New! Create a WooCommerce Product Table with AJAX Filter Widgets

 - Go to Appearance > Widgets and add the ‘WOOF – WooCommerce Products Filter’ width to the top of your main sidebar area.
 By default, this will appear on your product table page when you use the connector plugin, and also on the main WooCommerce shop page and category pages (which will use the default layout instead of product tables).

 Now, it’s time to set up the bridging plugin which integrates WooCommerce Product Table with WooCommerce Products Filter.
 WOOF have implemented this in a non-standard way, so you must follow these instructions exactly.
 (Also see the step-by-step screenshots below.)

 - First, go to woocommerce-filter.com/extencion/woocommerce-product-table and click the orange Download button.

 - Go to WooCommerce > Settings > Products Filter and go to the Advanced tab.
 Click the ‘Options’ tab within this, and scroll to the bottom until you find the ‘Custom extensions folder’ option.
 Add a folder name called something like woof_extensions and Save.
 This will create a folder for WOOF plugin to store the connector plugin.

 - Still on WooCommerce > Settings > Products Filter, now go to the Extensions tab.
 Click the ‘Choose an extension zip’ button and select the extension that you downloaded in Step 1.
 This will upload the connector plugin to the folder you specified in step 2.
-You should see a ‘Success’ message, but on one of my tests, it displayed a loading screen forever and I had to refresh – so do this if needed.
+You should see a ‘Success’ message, but on several of my tests, it displayed a loading screen forever and I had to refresh – so do this if needed.